 Defining the job-to-be-done correctly is a prerequisite to predictable success in innovation, because the job becomes the focal point around which the entire innovation process is executed.
 Jobs-based customer needs discovery, market sizing and market segmentation methods are all dependent on defining the job correctly.
 If it is not the actual job the customer is trying to execute, lots of time and money can be wasted, and a failed product may be launched before the mistake is realized.
-We have seen many jobs-to-be-done examples that apply the theory in the wrong manner.
+We have seen many JTBD examples that apply the theory in the wrong manner.

 So what is the best way to define the customer’s job-to-be-done?
-Keep in mind that the reason the jobs-to-be-done theory is so powerful is because it allows companies to analyze the job like it would analyze a business process, providing a new and effective method for uncovering and prioritizing customer needs.
+Keep in mind that the reason the Jobs-to-be-Done Theory is so powerful is because it allows companies to analyze the job like it would analyze a business process, providing a new and effective method for uncovering and prioritizing customer needs.
 Consequently, the job must be defined as a process; an activity that consists of a series of steps that customers take to complete a task or achieve a goal or objective.
-This means that the job-to-be-done is always a functional job; not an emotional job.
+This means that defining the job-to-be-done is always a functional job; not an emotional job.

 Over the years we have developed a set of rules that we follow to define the job correctly.
-Here are three of the dozen or so rules we use to get it right along with some jobs-to-be-done examples:
+Here are three of the dozen or so rules we use to get it right along with some JTBD examples:

 As the pioneers of JTBD thinking and with 3 decades of experience, we are the best in the world at defining the job-to-be-done at the right level of abstraction for product and service innovation.
 This is a critical step in achieving predictable company growth.
 Discover more JTBD examples and the other steps in our innovation process, Outcome-Driven Innovation.